26 Feb – 5 March 2020 (8 Nights/9 Days)

 After breakfast overlooking Lake Pichola, leave for your next destination – “The Best Exotic Marigold Hotel” in a small town called Khempur, where the film was shot.
 Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner (400Rp per person approx $8) and then the opportunity to watch the movie, (again I know how many times have you seen it!).

 Meals – Breakfast and Dinner

 Early departure at 6am.
 Hopefully we will catch the train to Jaipur approximately 7 hours away.
 During the train ride you will also have to “Chat with our Guide” and find out all sorts of interesting facts about India.
 Please note the train is very rudimentary but fine for 7 hours.
-In the afternoon brave the crazy local bazaar for some textiles, silver jewellery or copper pots, or sit in the garden at the Diggi Palace and have a drink on the lawn.
+In the afternoon brave the crazy local Jaipur bazaar for some textiles, silver jewellery or copper pots, or sit in the courtyard at the Alsisar Haveli or book a massage at the spa and just relax.

 Meals – Breakfast box provided for the train

 “Douglas Ainslie: Would you like some of this?
 I believe it’s called aloo ka paratha.
 Muriel Donnelly: No, if I can’t pronounce it, I don’t want to eat it.”